Power Allocation Algorithms for Massive MIMO Systems with Multi-Antenna Users: Channel and System Model

 \subsection{Problem Statement}

 We consider the channel model in the form~\eqref{Basic received vector} that particularly means exact measurements of the channel.
 To further simplify the problem we suppose detection policy $\bm G = \bm G(\bm H, \bm W)$ to be a known function, moreover we assume Conjugate Detection~\eqref{Conjugate Detection} that simplifies the channel model to~\eqref{model_conj}.
-Based on this channel model, we calculate \textit{SINR} of transmitted symbols by~\eqref{Symbol SINR} and effective \textit{SINR} of UE, which can be approximately calculated by~\eqref{SINR_eff} and~\eqref{User SINR}.
-We denote the total power of the system as, $P$ and assume that the sent vector must be a unit norm: $\mathbb{E}[\bm x \bm x^ \mathrm H] = \bm I_L$.
+Based on this channel model, we calculate \textrm{SINR} of transmitted symbols by~\eqref{Symbol SINR} and effective \textrm{SINR} of UE, which can be approximately calculated by~\eqref{SINR_eff} and~\eqref{User SINR}.
+We denote the total power of the system as, $P$, assuming $P=1$ in the experiments.

 The \textit{total power constraint} and the more realistic \textit{per-antenna power constraints} (see~\cite{Bjornson_tb_17}) impose the following conditions on the precoding matrix.
 Since case $\bm W=\bm W'(\bm V) \bm P$ is considered in this paper, conditions read: